Chinese electronics giant Xiaomi opens NZ store, sells hundreds of e-scooters in hours

 Overseas there have been bans of the scooters and one recorded death.
 As of today, there has been a global recall of models made by Chinese manufacturer Okai.

-In a statement to the Herald, a spokeswoman for Lime said the company was working with the US Consumer Product Safety Commission after reports the scooters made by Okai could break apart while in use.
+In a statement to the Herald, a spokeswoman for Lime said the company was working with the US Consumer Product Safety Commission and other international agencies following reports the scooters made by Okai could break apart while in use.

 "Safety is Lime's highest priority and as a precaution we are immediately decommissioning all Okai scooters in the global fleet," the spokeswoman said.